Quan-Zhou/Proper-Learning-of-LDS/README.md

 }
 ```

 It inculdes the scripts, workspace and data files for each figure in the paper.

-It includes scripts in Python (ended with "PY"), Julia (ended with "JL"), and MATLAB (.m files).
+In particular, it includes scripts in Python ("py"), Julia ("jl"), and MATLAB ("m").

 ## Dependencies